deepaksamraj/aws-terraform-foundation/README.md

 aws configure
 Terraform v1.x installed
 ```
+Get your IP address `curl ifconfig.me`
+Update your ipaddress for
 An AWS IAM user or role with permissions to create VPC, EC2, S3, IAM, CloudWatch

 ## 🚀 How to Deploy